 Please note: It is possible for a student’s standing to include both Academic and Progress Probation and/or Dismissal at the same time.

 Every semester MJC calculates standings for all students and makes a notation on the transcript.
 For students who are on probation and/or dismissed status, a notification will be e-mailed to the student e-mail account shortly after the beginning of each term.
 Below are samples of these notifications.

 A student who has been dismissed may request reinstatement.
 Readmission may be granted, denied or postponed according to criteria contained in Board Policy & Procedure 4250, Probation, Disqualification & Readmission.

 If you are on Dismissal status and would like to request readmission, you must attend a workshop and meet with a counselor by the established deadline for that semester.

 If you have been approved for readmission you must continue to request approval for readmission every semester until you are back in good standing.
-Approval is granted one semester at a time.
-Take care of this at least a month before your registration date.
 You must bring a completed grade check form for all the courses in which you are enrolled where you have not yet received a final grade.
 A grade check form may be picked up in the Counseling Center, Student Services Bldg, 226 or printed online by clicking this link.